Ault Baie de Somme: 10 things to know

 Ault beach

-The beaches of Ault are unique.
-They can be reached by walking down the cliffs or by walking from campsites as onival - a beautiful place with an even more breathtaking view with the sand to tide low !
+There's something unique about the beaches of Ault.
+They can be reached by descending the cliffs or by walking from campsites like onival - a beautiful spot with even more breathtaking views of the sand at low tide !

 Hable d'Ault